Scfim/ozark/README.md

         e. yarn
     2. How do we code it ?
         We code this version using React Hooks, due to some new features that are provided by them.
-        We chosed tailwindCss cause its help to make styles very fast We chosen yarn for its speed
+        We chosen tailwindCss cause its help to make styles very fast We chosen yarn for its speed
         NextJs is the new game changer for React Developers
     3. How to make this project then ?